 In 2012 the ARISE (Africa Research Initiative and Support–Network) consortium was founded as a joint venture of the existing COMMAL (College of Medicine–Malawi Amsterdam Liverpool) and INTERACT (Infectious diseases Network for Treatment and Research in Africa) programs.
-These programs, funded by the Ministry of Foreign affairs of The Netherlands, were initiated in 2005 with the general objective to strengthen the sub-Saharan African research and development capacity in the field of poverty-related diseases (HIV, TB and malaria).
-The Ministry decided to extend the funding for a period of four years (June 2012-October 2016) with the prime focus on consolidation of capacity built under the first phase of the program.
+These programs, funded by the Ministry of Foreign Affairs in the Netherlands, were initiated in 2005 with the general objective to strengthen the sub-Saharan African research and development capacity in the field of poverty-related diseases (HIV, TB and malaria).
+The ministry decided to extend the funding for a period of four years (June 2012 to October 2016) with the prime focus on consolidation of capacity built under the first phase of the program.

-The main focal areas of the ARISE consortium are:
+The main focus areas of the ARISE consortium are:

-- To consolidate and improve research capacity within 4 regional RSTCs at universities in Malawi, Rwanda, Zimbabwe and Uganda by synchronizing and twinning the success models for training and research capacity strengthening of the COMMAL and INTERACT programs.
+- To consolidate and improve research capacity within four regional RSTCs at universities in Malawi, Rwanda, Zimbabwe and Uganda by synchronizing and twinning the success models for training and research capacity strengthening of the COMMAL and INTERACT programs;

 - To further develop the individual RSTCs into units capable of addressing national health problems as they emerge and delivering a service portfolio based on research disciplines.
-This includes the establishment of necessary infrastructure for the individual RSCTs to house the different ingredients of the RSTC model.
+This includes the establishment of necessary infrastructure for the individual RSCTs to house the different ingredients of the RSTC model; and

 An important aspect of the current success of the ARISE consortium is the growth in South-South collaboration between the various sites.
-By the end of 2013, the 4 RSTCs have been established within their respected host institutes in Zimbabwe, Uganda, Rwanda and Malawi.
+By the end of 2013, the four RSTCs have been established within their respected host institutes in Zimbabwe, Uganda, Rwanda and Malawi.
 In Zimbabwe the construction of a new RSTC building is almost finished.
 The prime RSTC activities have been sub-divided into: Training & Courses; Support Services; and Governance & Infrastructure.
-With respect to Training, GCP training was started in all sites and CRA training was given in Malawi and planned in the other sites.
-With respect to the Support Services, a portfolio has been developed including epidemiological & statistical support; data- & grant-management services and monitoring of randomized clinical trials.
+With respect to Training, GCP training was started at all sites and CRA training was given in Malawi and planned in the other sites.
+With respect to the Support Services, a portfolio has been developed including epidemiological and statistical support; data and grant-management services and monitoring of randomized clinical trials.
 Research information services were started for students and staff of the host institutes through websites and regular newsletters.

 University of Rwanda, College of Medicine, Rwanda